gctools-outilsgc/aurora-design-system/documentation/pages/data-choosing-visualizations.md

 ## Scatterplots

-Scatterplots the best form of distribution analysis.
+Scatterplots are the best form of distribution analysis.
 They are best used with large data sets and to show correlations or relationships between non-time variables.
 Scatterplots are only effective if there are enough to data points to to strongly indicate a correlation \(or lack thereof\), generally, the more data points a scatterplot has, the better.

 Scatterplots may also help to identify outliers or anomaly cases in your data set.